PgNetwork01/wise/padding.md

 - It includes examples for using padding on all sides, specific sides, and shorthand padding classes.
 - The full HTML example helps users see the padding styles in action.

-Feel free to further customize this file to fit your project's specific requirements.